If you have any questions or queries not answered here, please contact the School Office.

 What equipment and facilities are there to support young people with special needs?

-Manor Green is a fully equipped generic special school with hygiene rooms, hydrotherapy pool, light and sound room, dark room, soft play room and specialist teaching rooms and specialist outdoor learning spaces.
+Manor Green is a fully equipped generic special school with hygiene rooms, hydrotherapy pool, light and sound room, dark room, fully interactive IT based immersive room and specialist teaching rooms and specialist outdoor learning spaces.

 The school is accessible for all.